 On the British website the dress is available in size 14 (my size).
 But not on the French website.
-When I went into the shop on the Champs-Elysées and found the dress, it only came in two sizes: Small and Medium.
+Walking into their store on the Champs-Elysées, I found the dress.
+But it only came in two sizes: Small and Medium.

 “Do you have Large?”
 I asked the salesperson.